The Importance of Wet Film in PCB Pattern Transfer

 - Subsequent processes

-- Screen printing method is generally preferred due to its suitability for PCB production.
+- The screen printing method is preferred for PCB production due to its effectiveness.

 - Pretreatment

-- Chemical and mechanical cleaning to ensure proper bonding with the wet film.
+- Chemical and mechanical cleaning are essential for proper bonding with the wet film.

 - Control of Viscosity and Thickness

-- Calculation of wet film thickness, considering factors such as aperture area and ink solid content.
+- Calculating the wet film thickness is crucial, taking into account factors like aperture area and ink solid content.